navikt/aksel/README.md

 ## Licenses and attribution

+_For updated information, always see LICENSE first!_

 ### Font License

-The Source Sans Pro font files in `packages/node_modules/nav-frontend-typografi-style/assets` are a subset of [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro), licensed under the [SIL Open Font License](http://scripts.sil.org/cms/scripts/page.php?item_id=OFL), and copyright [Adobe Systems Incorporated](http://www.adobe.com/), with Reserved Font Name 'Source'.
+The Source Sans Pro font files in packages/node_modules/nav-frontend-typografi-style/assets are a subset of Source Sans Pro, licensed under the SIL Open Font License, and copyright Adobe Systems Incorporated, with Reserved Font Name 'Source'.
 All Rights Reserved.
 Source is a trademark of Adobe Systems Incorporated in the United States and/or other countries.

 ### Icon License

-This project uses [Streamline Icons](http://www.streamlineicons.com/).
-If you use nav-frontend-moduler in your project please adhere to the Streamline Icons [license agreement](http://www.streamlineicons.com/license.html).
+This project uses Streamline Icons.
+If you use nav-frontend-moduler in your project please adhere to the Streamline Icons license agreement.

+### The rest of the codebase (excluding 3rd party dependencies)

+Copyright (c) 2017 NAV

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.